 All public schools from kindergarten to senior high school must comply.
 Although not required, DepEd urges private schools to follow same guidelines.
 Non-DepEd schools, on the other hand, can adjust their policies in line to their mission and vision but with the approval of the DepEd Regional Office.

 Under this order, all the Written Works, Performance Tasks, and Quarterly Assessment or WW-PT-QA scores of students from Grades 1 to 12 will be the base of their summative assessment results.
 These three have specific percentage weights that vary based on the nature of the learning area.

 New Senior High School Grading System Components

-Grade Transmutation Table for K to 12 Basic Education Program
+New Transmutation Table for K to 12 Grading System

-What Are the Good Points of the New Grading System
+What Are the Perks of the New K to 12 Grading System

 Unlike the KPUP, the new k to 12 grading system has 60 as minimum grade but will have a converted rating of 75 in the report card.
 The lowest grade a student can get is rather 60 for the quarterly and final grades.
 Since the new grading system also used fewer components and launched a new transmutation table, it makes it simpler for teachers to compute the grades.